BFC, IBCLC, LC, CBC, CLC… Confused about the differences?

 The content of a lactation course differs from one training organization to the next.
 Some courses will provide 90 hours or more, while others will provide 45 hours or less.

 Generally, the fundamental differences between a lactation counselor and a lactation consultant relate to their experience and the amount of health science education they have completed.
-In order to apply to become an IBCLC, an individual must have:
+In summary, in order to apply to become an IBCLC, an individual must have:

 - 90 hours of lactation specific education (e.g., CBI’s Lactation Counselor course if doing pathway 1 or pathway 3) within the five years prior to completing the exam